 - National Taiwan University

-Each of these programs offers courses in English.
+Each of these programs offers courses in English with the exception of L’Université Paris I Panthéon Sorbonne (See program description for details).
 Under these exchange programs, a student pays Washington University tuition and attends the foreign law school for the semester.
 Participants are still responsible for their own living expenses.
 The application deadline for semester exchange programs is in February.
 For more information about the participating schools, click here.

 Students may also study abroad at a school with whom the law school does not have an exchange agreement.
 Many foreign law schools have a "visiting foreign student" status, whereby students may attend classes at a lower tuition rate.
 Law school students have taken advantage of these programs to spend a semester at schools in the United Kingdom, Korea, Japan and China.